Baltish: Characters

-The main character Budulis is a widely known Lithuanian archetype of violent, rude and uneducated provincial youngster inclined to criminal behaviour, created by Rimas Šapauskas in his earlier TV performances.
-He is discernible from a blackened mouth and a track suit worn on a permanent basis.
+The main character Budulis was created by Rimas Šapauskas in 1996 and used in his earlier TV performances.
+Budilis has since become a Lithuanian archetype of violent, rude, and uneducated provincial youngster inclined to criminal behaviour.
+He is recognizable by a blackened mouth and a track suit worn on a permanent basis.
 This caricaturization has acquired a cult status in Lithuanian culture and "budulis" is sometimes used in place of a common noun defining that type of a person.

 The red outfitted devil named Molotov von Ribbentrop is another popular character.
-His name is constructed from the surnames of Vyacheslav Molotov and Joachim von Ribbentrop, signatories of Molotov-Ribbentrop Pact, which secret protocol constituted a legal basis for the Occupation of Baltic states.
+His name is constructed from the surnames of Vyacheslav Molotov and Joachim von Ribbentrop, signatories of Molotov–Ribbentrop Pact, which secret protocol constituted a legal basis for the occupation of the Baltic states.
 The devil is hilarious due to its looks as it is being acted by a woman as well as for its odd speech.
 It is usually armed with a trident and has no penis, which is therefore replaced by a black strap-on dildo in several series.

 Česlovas also acted by Rimas Šapauskas is another character familiar from earlier TV and radio projects, including Radioshow, Orbita and Ragai.
 He is discernible from curly grey hair and wears glasses.
 He owns a cabaret which hosts funny performances and contests between representatives of the "Baltish regions" in which Lithuania sometimes prevails or there is no clear winner.

+The characters act in stupid ways like Beavis and Butt-Head.
+Algis Ramanauskas said: "The worldview of the characters is a jumble of stereotypes formed by communism and post-communism.
+Xenophobia, anti-Semitism, sexism, homophobia, sentiments towards the Soviet past are in every character's mind, because every character in the show "Baltish" is an incorrigible idiot".